 (9) In subsections (4)(d), (7) and (8) —

-“appeal” includes a review and a case stated to a court.
+appeal includes a review and a case stated to a court.

 (10) Anything ordered, decided, or otherwise done by a former adjudicator under this section is to be given effect and enforced as if it were ordered, decided, or done by the Tribunal under the provisions authorising the Tribunal to order, decide, or do corresponding things after the transfer day.